-Miro Siegel is an 18 year old traveler and youth facilitator for Project World School.
+Miro Siegel is an 19 year old traveler and youth facilitator for Project World School.
 His learning is self directed and influenced by the ever changing world around him.
 To him, this is Worldschooling.
 He is interested in, and is an advocate for children’s rights, travel as education and a spearhead of the Worldschooling movement that he and his mother helped create.
 Miro Siegel traveled to Amsterdam in April, 2016 to present at the TEDxAmsterdamED conference and to bring a slightly more ‘unconventional’ view to the table.
+In 2017, Miro attended the Youth Global Changemakers Summit in Switzerland, one of 60 delegates selected from over 6000 applicants.
 He aspires to bring cultural awareness and immersion to more people, because he truly believes that travel can bring peace to the world and inspire learning without measure.

 Originally from Stony Brook, NY, Michael has been residing in Thailand for 13 years.
 Before moving to Thailand, he worked a diverse range of jobs in experiential education and with troubled youth (i.e group home counselor, environmental education, Wilderness Instructor etc.).
 Though he received his teaching degree from University of Colorado at Boulder, he realized that his true passion was in experiential education and self-directed learning experiences.